myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-08-23T03:07:49.362Z
+>
+> btw, the descriptions and images for showcase are my own creation based on the author's description.
+If you have a better description or image, please modify the following code

+github.com/myConsciousn...

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-08-23T03:03:53.623Z
+>
+> I have added SkyPurge (@barine.co) and BlueskyDeck (@blueskydeck.com) to atprotodart.com, thank you!

+atprotodart.com/showcase/

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-08-23T02:44:25.648Z
 >
 > I noticed! 😁